OpenXBL/OpenXBL-XenForo/README.md

 Part of the [XBL.IO](https://xbl.io) feature set.

 ## Installation
-1) All the contents in the 'upload' folder should be uploaded to the root directory of your XenForo installation.
+1) All the contents in the 'upload' folder should be uploaded to the root directory of your XenForo 2.0 installation.

-2) Inside 'upload/openxbl.php' modify 'YOUR-XENFORO-URL.COM' with your websites address.
+2) Go to your XBL.IO profile and set up the 'Xbox App' in your profile.

-3) Go to your XBL.IO profile and set up the 'Xbox App' in your profile.
+3) Inside the XenForo settings for Connected Accounts put your Application Key in.

-4) Inside the XenForo settings for OpenXBL put your Application Key in.
+4) In your OpenXBL profile the redirect url should be to https://yourwebsite.com/connected_accounts.php

 ## Documentation
 Reader-friendly Documentation can be found here.
-[Users Manual](https://xbl.io/docs/xboxapp).
+[Users Manual](https://xbl.io/xenforo).

 ## Support
 The following support channels can be used for contact.